If The Last of Us Part II is meant to be the game of my generation, we’re in big trouble.

 Mr. Druckmann assumed that the vitriolic reaction towards him was the price for challenging the status quo.
 He is not inherently wrong; whenever one challenges the status quo, it does carry the risk of enraging those who have a vested interest in preserving it.
 “So, if you agree, why do you have a problem with it?” you may ask.
 It’s because I agree with the sentiment, but not the person who made it.
 Mr. Druckmann’s downfall came about because he completely misread his audience.
 I get why this problem tends to get glossed over because most pieces trying to pinpoint where things went wrong assume the original game is a timeless masterpiece.
 This ignores the fact that an overwhelming majority of the problems people have with The Last of Us Part II actually originated in its predecessor.

 A lot of detractors derisively described The Last of Us Part II as what happens when a pretentious art student somehow found themselves in charge of a major developer.
 That assessment doesn’t quite do his situation justice, however.
-While I do give Mr. Druckmann credit for wanting to lead the charge for various progressive causes, challenging the status quo requires a leader, not a follower.
+While I do give Mr. Druckmann credit for wanting to champion various progressive causes, challenging the status quo requires a leader, not a follower.
 The reality is that Mr. Druckmann rose through ranks not by challenging the status quo, but by giving his fans exactly what they wanted.
 When the medium was still reeling back from Roger Ebert’s assertion that video games can never be art, The Last of Us seemed to provide the ultimate, irrefutable counterargument.
 His other work of note included the Uncharted installments, which were also simple, risk-adverse, audience-friendly products that helped him retain his following.
 It was when he tried to cast off the stigma of being a follower that he received a nasty wake-up call as half of his audience left him.

 At the end of the day, his wasn’t an artistic identity he crafted himself; outside forces crafted it for him.